Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Conclusion

 \section{Conclusion}

-This work bridges the gap between two distinct paradigms, IW-ELBO in Importance Weighted VI and WGF in Optimal Transport, by casting the optimization of IW-ELBO as a problem defined on the Bures-Wasserstein space.
-This formulation revealed the advantageous scaling properties of the SNR associated with the Wasserstein gradient estimator for IW-ELBO.
-In turn, this elucidates the theoretical mechanisms rendering optimization in this geometric framework more stable and efficient than conventional Euclidean methods.
-Building upon this foundation, we introduced the BW-IW-ELBO algorithm, which enables a tractable optimization of the IW-ELBO of the Gaussian family under the Bures–Wasserstein geometry.
-We evaluated the resulting Gaussian approximations and demonstrated, via extensive numerical experiments, that BW-IW-ELBO exhibits both mass-covering behavior and high approximation accuracy, particularly in complex multimodal settings where standard Gaussian variational methods typically underperform.
+This work bridges the gap between two distinct paradigms, IW-ELBO in importance weighted VI and WGF in optimal transport, by casting the optimization of IW-ELBO as a problem defined on the Wasserstein and BW space.
+This formulation reveals the advantageous SNR scaling properties of the Wasserstein and BW gradients for the IW-ELBO.
+Consequently, this elucidates the theoretical mechanisms that render optimization in this geometric framework more stable and efficient than conventional Euclidean methods.
+Building upon this foundation, we introduce the BW-IW-ELBO method, enabling tractable IW-ELBO optimization for the Gaussian family under the BW geometry.
+We evaluated the resulting Gaussian approximations via extensive numerical experiments.
+Our empirical assessment demonstrated that the BW-IW-ELBO VI exhibits both mass-covering behavior and high approximation accuracy, particularly in complex multimodal settings where standard Gaussian variational methods typically underperform.

+From a practical perspective, using a VI method requires the choice of three main ingredients: the variational family, the variational objective, and the optimization method.
+The interplay between these components can substantially affect the final approximation accuracy, posterior uncertainty quantification, and predictive performance.
+Focus on the setting where the variational family is restricted to Gaussian approximations, we find that coupling the IW-ELBO objective with the BW gradient optimizer consistently improves the quality of the variational approximation, yielding better posterior coverage and higher-quality importance weights across the experiments considered.
+Therefore, for practitioners using Gaussian variational families, our results suggest that the IW-ELBO objective combined with the BW optimization geometry provides an effective and practically robust approach to VI.

 Several promising avenues for future research remain.
-A rigorous theoretical analysis of the convergence properties of the BW-IW-ELBO algorithm remains to be established; providing such results would bolster the methodological foundation of our approach.
-Furthermore, extending IW-ELBO optimization to broader geometric spaces beyond the Bures–Wasserstein manifold may yield even more robust variational frameworks and a deeper understanding of the interplay between optimal transport geometry and importance-weighted variational inference.
+Establishing a rigorous theoretical analysis of the convergence properties of the BW-IW-ELBO VI would further bolster the methodological foundation of our approach.
+Furthermore, extending IW-ELBO optimization to broader geometric spaces beyond the BW manifold may yield even more robust variational frameworks and a deeper understanding of the interplay between optimal transport geometry and importance-weighted VI.
+From the practical viewpoint, evaluating Wasserstein-based VI algorithms on a comprehensive and diverse suite of problems \citep[e.g.,][]{Magnusson2025} is a valuable avenue of dedicated future work.